brainswax/goatsmith/docs/genetics/index.md

 - _Phenotype_ - a visible trait
 - _Pleiotropic_ - when a single gene affects multiple phenotypes
 - _Polygenic_ - when multiple genes interact to produce a phenotype
-- _Recessive_ - an allele is considered recessive if it can only be expressed when both alleles in a gene are the same
+- _Recessive_ - an allele is considered recessive if it can only be expressed when both alleles in a gene are the same (homozygous)
-- _Recessive_ - an allele is recessive if the gene must be homozygous in order to express the trait
 - _Wild Type_ - a wild type allele is considered the non-mutated, or wild, variation of a gene

 ## Sources